NyneDZN/NeptuneOS/docs/acknowledgements.md

 **Seamless Integration:**
 Since the Defender Removal is done through a .cab package, this allows the user to install Neptune without having to touch Defender.
 We also use he3als' Edge removal script.
 He provides a very easy way to uninstall and reinstall Edge, along with WebView2, which is widely used in Windows.

+## Amit

+**Timer Resolution:** Amit provides a application to configure the system timers resolution, which configures refresh intervals between the processor and the operating system.